Practice Witticism with Flashcards, Spelling and Quizzes

 The noun 'witticism' can be traced back to its root word 'wit,' which originates from Old English 'witan,' meaning to know or understand.
 'Wit' referred to one's mental faculties, intelligence, and cleverness.
 Over time, it developed into the Middle English term 'witen,' signifying both knowledge and the ability to think quickly and cleverly.
 As language evolved, 'witticism' emerged, combining 'wit' with the suffix '-ism,' denoting a distinctive quality or practice.
 Thus, a 'witticism' encapsulates a clever or witty expression marked by humor, intelligence, or wordplay, reflecting its historical association with mental acuity and clever thinking.

-Quiz: Find the meaning of witticism
+Find the correct meaning of the noun witticism:

 Try Again!